Sanmayce/Nakamichi/README.md

 Homepage:
 http://www.sanmayce.com/Nakamichi/

 Benchmarking 'TDELCC' a.k.a.
-The-Definitive-English-Language-Compression-Corpus, a smashdown, https://github.com/Sanmayce/Nakamichi
+The-Definitive-English-Language-Compression-Corpus
 Benchmarking 'TDJLCC' a.k.a.
-The-Definitive-Japanese-Language-Compression-Corpus, a smashdown, https://github.com/Sanmayce/Nakamichi
+The-Definitive-Japanese-Language-Compression-Corpus
 Benchmarking 'ISTA9' a.k.a.
-INTERNET_SACRED_TEXT_ARCHIVE_DVD-ROM_9-Compression-Corpus, a smashdown, https://github.com/Sanmayce/Nakamichi
+INTERNET_SACRED_TEXT_ARCHIVE_DVD-ROM_9-Compression-Corpus
 Benchmarking 'llvm-project' a.k.a.
-CLANG-Compression-Corpus, a smashdown, https://github.com/Sanmayce/Nakamichi
+CLANG-Compression-Corpus

 Another iteration of Sanmayce's decompression showdown 'FULG', revision 4+, all performers are included in the package.